jibbykun/JK_Filter/README.md

 -	Training and testing mode for the chrome extension can be toggled with `npm run training-mode` and `npm run prediction-mode`.
 -	If `npm run build` does not work, try running `npx parcel build src/twitter.js -d dist/src/ -o twitter` instead.
 -	There is an example available that uses the `covid19_tweets.csv` and `CategoriseDataExample.ipynb` if you would like to test it.
+-   The `CategoriseDataExample.ipynb` file includes additional preprocessing to clean the data and create the categorical values using an existing word filter list.